Yeddo/ThreatModeling/AI_Assisted/ai_prompt.md

 * The final report must be a single, complete document.
 * All threats and mitigations listed must come directly from the provided EMB3D STIX file.
 Do not invent or infer any TIDs or MIDs.
 * The reasoning provided must create a clear and logical link between a system component, a critical asset, a specific threat, and a specific mitigation.
+* The set of threats and mitigations listed in the table in Section 7.1 must be the exact same set as those detailed in Section 7.2.
+The table and the breakdown must be perfectly synchronized.